BasSondag/profile/README.md

 # profile
 this is my portefolio project

-As template i used gray-scale from bootsrap
+As template I used gray-scale from bootsrap

-i made a few changes i the style and lay out
+I made a few changes I the style and lay out

-and to display my projects i added the modals
+and to display my projects I added the modals